arzevastian/arzevastian/README.md

 #### ⚡ Side projects
 - [Astrozar](https://astroz.ar) A tarot with AI.
 I challenged myself to make the frontend with native JavaScript, without any libraries.
 I learned a lot and it was fun.
-- [Prichard](https://github.com/zevumara/prichard) My brother had an accident and couldn't express himself.
-I created this small program so he could communicate while he recovered.
-It's in the prototype phase.
+- [The Golden Flare](https://zevumara.itch.io/the-golden-flare) A short RPG developed collaboratively with a friend for a game jam.
+It was an incredibly rewarding experience.
-- [The Golden Flare](https://zevumara.itch.io/the-golden-flare) A short game that a friend and I made for a game jam.
-It was a great experience.
-We plan to improve it eventually.
+- [The Hermetic Tower](https://zevumara.itch.io/the-hermetic-tower) A visual novel created in JavaScript for the 6th Annual Spooktober Visual Novel Jam.

 #### 🤔 Random things about me
 - I made my first website in the 2000s when I was 10-11 years old, using [FrontPage](https://en.wikipedia.org/wiki/Microsoft_FrontPage) and [GeoCities](https://en.wikipedia.org/wiki/GeoCities), and it was about [Dragon Ball Z](https://www.youtube.com/watch?v=loVzCHOz88Y).